davidbeckonline/davidbeckonline-site/content/cv/_index.md

 #### @ Amazon Advertising

+**Sr. Ad Tech Consultant** (since 02/2022)
+- train data analysts on Amazon Marketing Cloud (AMC) usage
+- run AMC workshops based on client requests
+- provide content on AMC (blog posts, training content, etc.)

-**Senior Program Manager** (05/2021 - present)
+**Senior Program Manager - DSP Delivery** (05/2021 - 01/2022)
+- Lead for Amazon DSP delivery analysis from client and service org perspective
-- Structural analysis of the delivery in the Amazon DSP
+- Set up of a new databases for delivery
-- Set up of new databases and KPIs and in cooperation with the BI team
+- define KPIs in cooperation with the BI team

 **Program Manager - Advertising Services** (05/2020 - 04/2021)
 - Identification, structuring and addressing of structural problems of the service teams